khimo/khimo.github.io/bli-guides/_help_drivers/KNX.md

  2. OPC export (ESF).
  On the main menu bar under "Extras" select "Export OPC" and leave the type unchanged (EIB session files (esf)).

+ 3. knxproj export.
+ On "Local Projects" view, each project has an "Export" button that exports to .knxproj format.
+ If Functions Blocks are used, resources can be loaded with the exact address and resource type.
+ Group addresses will be listed showing its name, type and help description.
- *This is the preferred method, as it provides more complete information for importing into BeoLiving Intelligence.*
+ *This is the preferred way, as it provides more information thus a better import in BeoLink Gateway.*

 On BeoLiving Intelligence's resources screen, use the `Import Resources` button for adding resources from the ETS export file.